MicrosoftDocs/powerapps-docs/powerapps-docs/user/Access-team.md

 > [!NOTE]
 > Before you can share records using Access Team, your admin will need to set-up an Access Team template.
 For more information, see [About team templates](https://docs.microsoft.com/en-us/previous-versions/dynamicscrm-2016/admins-customizers-dynamics-365/mt812239(v%3dcrm.8)).

-1. To give a user permission to access a record such as an account record, from the site map, select **Accounts**.
+1. To give a user permission to access a record, from the site map, select the record type.
+For example, **Accounts**.
-2. Open an account record that you want to provide another user access to.
+2. From the list of records, open the record that you want to provide another user access to.

   > [!div class="mx-imgBorder"]
   > ![My active accounts](media/AccessTeam1.png "My active accounts")